spdx/spdx-spec/docs/serializations.md

 ## Serialization in SPDX 3 JSON

 The SPDX 3 JSON format is a strict subset of JSON-LD.
-Instances of SPDX 3 JSON shall be serialized in strict accordance with the defined serialization specification and validated against the provided SPDX 3 JSON Schema.
+It requires data to be serialized according to the defined serialization specification and validated against the SPDX 3 JSON Schema.
 It may be parsed – not serialized – using standard JSON-LD libraries.

 ### JSON-LD context file